UiPath-TAM-Team/InternalLabs.Extensions.Activities/README.md

 ## Activities
 ### Statements
-`Add to Dictionary`: Inserts a Key-Value pair into an existing Dictionary
+`Add to Dictionary`: Inserts a Key-Value pair into an existing Dictionary<Object, Object>

-`Test`: A sample activity for testing